 Federal law and guidance on this subject should be reviewed together with this section.

 - Unemployment insurance is a nationwide program created to provide partial wage replacement to unemployed workers while they conduct an active search for work.
 Unemployment insurance is a joint federal-state program based on federal law and executed through state law.
 See Indiana Unemployment Insurance.

 - Employers finance unemployment insurance with state and federal tax contributions.
 The Federal Unemployment Tax Act (FUTA) was created to finance all administrative expenses of the federal/state unemployment insurance system and the federal costs involved in providing benefits.
 See Indiana Unemployment Insurance.

-- Indiana unemployment insurance is provided under the Indiana Unemployment Compensation Act and is administered by the Indiana Department of Workforce Development (DWD).
-Most employers are subject to the Indiana Unemployment Compensation Act.
+- Indiana unemployment insurance is provided under the Indiana Employment and Training Services Act and is administered by the Indiana Department of Workforce Development (DWD).
+Most employers are subject to the Act.
 See Indiana Unemployment Insurance.

 - Unemployment benefits generally last a maximum of 26 weeks or until the claimant reaches the claimant's maximum benefit amount.
 See Benefits.

 - Claimants must meet certain requirements to be eligible for unemployment benefits.
 See Eligibility.

 - Employers must post an unemployment insurance notice.
 See Posting Requirement.